 Dr. Jolene Erlacher is an author, speaker, consultant and university professor.
-Her book, Millennials in Ministry (Judson Press) was published in September 2014).
+Her first book, Millennials in Ministry (Judson Press) was published in September 2014).
+Jolene's new book, Daniel Generation: Godly Leadership in an Ungodly Culture, was released in August 2018.
 She specializes in leadership and education, speaking on topics such as: managing and empowering Millennials, intergenerational teams, organizational leadership and behavior, healthy team development, generational learning styles, and kids and technology.

 Jolene's educational background includes a graduate certificate in International Leadership.
 Her Master's degree is in English and her doctorate is in Educational Leadership from the University of St. Thomas in St. Paul, MN.
 She has also completed training on the StrengthsFinder assessment through Gallup Consulting and studied freelance writing at the Loft Literary Center.
 Jolene has worked in higher education, and as a speaker/trainer, for over fifteen years.

 Jolene is a military spouse and mommy to Gen Z daughters.
 She has volunteered and studied in various countries including Mexico, El Salvador, Costa Rica, Jamaica, Kenya, and South Africa and currently resides in central North Carolina.